Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks: Notations and Preliminary

-Following existing works \cite{yuan2022explainability,luo2020parameterized,ying2019gnnexplainer}, the explanation methods under consideration in this paper are model/task agnostic and treat GNN models as black boxes --- i.e., the so-called \textit{post-hoc, instance-level} explanation methods.
-Formally, our research problem is described as follows~\cite{huang2024factorized}: \begin{Problem} [Post-hoc Instance-level GNN Explanation] Given a to-be-explained GNN model $f(\cdot)$ and a set of graphs $\gG$, the goal of post-hoc instance-level explanation is to learn a parametric function that for an arbitrary graph $G\in \gG$, it finds a compact subgraph $G^* \subseteq G$ that can ``explain'' the prediction $f(G)$.
+Following the existing works \cite{ying2019gnnexplainer,luo2020parameterized, yuan2022explainability,huang2024factorized}, the explanation methods under consideration in this paper are model/task agnostic and treat GNN models as black boxes --- {\em i.e.}, the so-called \textit{post-hoc, instance-level} explanation methods.
+Formally, our research problem is described as follows: \begin{Problem} [Post-hoc Instance-level GNN Explanation] Given a to-be-explained GNN model $f(\cdot)$ and a set of graphs $\gG$, the goal of post-hoc instance-level explanation is to learn a parametric function so that for an arbitrary graph $G\in \gG$, it finds a compact subgraph $G^* \subseteq G$ that can ``explain'' the prediction $f(G)$.
 The parametric mapping $\Psi_\psi:\gG\mapsto \gG^*$ is called an explanation function, where $\gG^*$ is the alphabet of $G^*$, and $\psi$ is the parameter of the explanation function. \end{Problem}

-\subsection{Graph Information Bottleneck as the Objective Function.}
+\subsection{Graph Information Bottleneck as the Objective Function}

 The Information Bottleneck (IB) principle, foundational in learning dense representations, suggests that optimal representations should balance minimal and sufficient information for predictions~\cite{tishby2000information}.
 This concept has been adapted for GNNs through the Graph Information Bottleneck (GIB) approach, consolidating various post-hoc GNN explanation methods like GNNExplainer~\cite{ying2019gnnexplainer} and PGExplainer~\cite{luo2020parameterized}.
-The GIB framework aim to find a subgraph $G^*$ to explain the GNN model's prediction on a graph $G$ as~\cite{zhang2023mixupexplainer}:
+The GIB framework aims to find a subgraph $G^*$ to explain a GNN model's prediction on a graph $G$ as~\cite{zhang2023mixupexplainer}:

 where $G'$ is a candidate explanatory subgraph, $Y$ is the label, and $\alpha$ is a balance parameter.
-The first term is the mutual information between the original graph $G$ and the explanatory subgraph $G'$ and the second term is negative mutual information of $Y$ and the explanation subgraph $G'$.
-At a high level, the first term encourages detecting a small and dense subgraph for explanation, and the second term requires that the explanation subgraph is label preserving.
+The first term is the mutual information between the original graph $G$ and the explanatory subgraph $G'$ and the second term is negative mutual information of $Y$ and the explanatory subgraph $G'$.
+At a high level, the first term encourages detecting a small and dense subgraph for explanation, and the second term requires that the explanatory subgraph is label preserving.

-Due to the intractability of mutual information between $Y$ and $G'$ in~\eqref{eq:GIB}, existing works~\cite{miao2022interpretable,wu2020graph} derive a parameterized variational lower bound of $I(Y, G')$:
+Due to the intractability of mutual information between $Y$ and $G'$ in~\eqref{eq:GIB}, some existing works~\cite{wu2020graph,miao2022interpretable} derived a parameterized variational lower bound of $I(Y, G')$:

 where the first term measures how well the subgraphs predict the labels.
 A higher value indicates that the subgraphs are, on average, more predictive of the correct labels.
 The second term $H(Y)$ quantifies the amount of inherent unpredictability or variability in the labels.
 By introducing~\eqref{eq:IYG} to~\eqref{eq:GIB}, a tractable upper bound is used as the objective: